SquilliamX/Smart-Contract-Lottery-f23/README.md

-#Proveably Random Raffle Contract
+## Provably Random Raffle Smart Contract

-##About

-This code is to create a provably randome smart contract lottery.

-## What we want it to do?
+## Overview

-1.Users can enter by paying for a ticket\
-    1. The ticket fees are going to go to the winner during the draw 2.After X period of time, the lottery will automatically draw a winner
+This project is a provably random smart contract lottery, where users can enter by purchasing a ticket.
+The ticket fees are collected and awarded to the winner when the lottery automatically draws a winner after a specified period.
+The randomness and time-based triggers are managed by Chainlink VRF and Chainlink Automation, respectively.

-    1. And this will be done programmtically
-3. Using Chainline VRF  & Chainlink Automation
+## Features
+Users can purchase tickets to enter the lottery
+Ticket fees are collected and awarded to the winner Lottery draw occurs automatically after a specified period Chainlink VRF is used for randomness
+Chainlink Automation is used for time-based triggers

+## Development Roadmap
+Created a smart contract for the raffle
-   1. Chainlink VRF -> Randomness
+Implemented Chainlink VRF for randomness
-   2. Chainlike Automation -> Time based Trigger

-## Tests

-1. Write some deploy scripts
-2. Write our tests
+Implemented Chainlink Automation for time-based triggers Wrote deployment scripts
+Wrote tests for the smart contract
-    1. Work on a local chain
+Test the smart contract on a local chain
-    2. Forked testnet
+Test the smart contract on a forked testnet
-    3. forked mainnet
+Test the smart contract on a forked mainnet

+## Getting Started
+Requirements
+Solidity
+Truffle
+Ganache
+Chainlink VRF
+Chainlink Automation